sokennguyen/nskien.com/src/posts/nonet.md

 ---
+date: 2023-11-21
 title: Internet Dizziness
 description: Using degital devices alters your brain
-date: 2023-11-21
-tags: second-tag
+tags: []
 ---
 I have been cutting off the internet from my home.